joshuayanggithub/SATautograder/README.md

 Once you run the scanner.py file a python window will open.
 Click on the window and **keep pressing the spacebar key** until the final grade photo is reached (there will be multiple python windows opened in the process to show the steps taken to pinpointing the bubble responses).

-Currently this program only works with the old version of the SAT scantron.
-In recent years, a different scantron is used, but no functionality has been added for that because one is enough.
-Make sure the scantron you are using **MATCHES** what the sample picture uses.

 # Errors